Lacon-, Shrub- and Parity-Decompositions: Characterizing Transductions of Bounded Expansion Classes: Introduction

 Instead of requiring $F$ to be a tree, we can require $F$ to come from a bounded expansion class to obtain a characterization of structurally bounded expansion, as we will see soon.
 At last, we also introduce parity-decompositions, where adjacencies between vertices is encoded by the parity of the intersection of their neighborhoods in the decomposition.

-\begin{definition}[Parity-Decomposition] Let $d$ be a nonnegative integer.
+\begin{defi}[Parity-Decomposition] Let $d$ be a nonnegative integer.
 A \emph{parity-decom\-po\-sition of target-degree $d$} is a bipartite graph $P$ with sides $T,H$, where every vertex in $T$ has degree at most $d$.
 We say $T$ are the \emph{target} vertices and $H$ are the \emph{hidden} vertices of the decomposition.
-We say $P$ is the \emph{parity-decomposition of a graph $G$} if $V(G) = T$, and for all $t \neq t' \in T$ there is an edge between $t$ and $t'$ in $G$ if and only if $|N(t) \cap N(t')|$ is odd. \end{definition}
+We say $P$ is a \emph{parity-decomposition of a graph $G$} if $V(G) = T$, and for all $t \neq t' \in T$ there is an edge between $t$ and $t'$ in $G$ if and only if $|N(t) \cap N(t')|$ is odd. \end{defi}